AnnadaD/ExamPortalSystem_secure/README.md

    - Navigation attempt tracking and logging
    - IP address and user-agent monitoring
    - Security violation logging with timestamps and details
+   - Exam retake tracking and monitoring for pattern analysis

 7. **Admin Security Dashboard**
    - Secure admin interface restricted by role-based authentication